Save This Recipe

 Drying Mint Sachets for Long Protection

-✔ Pack small sachets with dried mint leaves and set them in drawers, closets, and storage areas.
+- Fill little cloth sachets with dried mint leaves and slip them in drawers, behind bookcases, inside closets, and in bins in the basement.

 Mint at Home: Other Advantages